BinomialLLC/basis_universal/README.md

 make
 ```

-There are two simple encoding/transcoding web demos, located in `webgl/ktx2_encode_test` and `webgl/texture_test`, that show how to use the encoder's and transcoder's JavaScript wrapper APIs.
+There are several simple encoding/transcoding web demos, located in `webgl/ktx2_encode_test` and `webgl/texture_test`, that show how to use the encoder's and transcoder's JavaScript wrapper APIs.
+They are [live on the web here](https://subquantumtech.com/xu/).

 ----